Thirty, Solo, and Living Your Best Life: How One Lady Combats Age Stereotypes When Traveling

 Recently, a woman shared her experience about feeling “too old” as a solo traveler, and for the sake of her story, we will call her Emma.
-Emma started traveling solo when she turned 30, and even back then, she noticed a considerable age gap between herself and most travelers in their early 20s.
+Emma started traveling solo when she turned 30.
+She noticed a considerable age gap between herself and most travelers in their early 20s.

-She felt like they thought she was “too old and boring.”
+Emma thought younger travelers thought she was “too old and boring.”
 In many of her interactions, the younger crowd didn’t talk much to her or invite her to group activities.
-This made her feel like she couldn’t relate to people much younger than her and didn’t know what to talk about to keep a conversation going for more than two minutes.
+This made Emma feel like she couldn’t relate to people much younger than her and didn’t know what to talk about to keep a conversation going for more than two minutes.
 So, she started wondering if she was “too old” to travel solo in her 30s.

 Now at 33, Emma is on a new solo trip for the next five months, but she is finding it hard to enjoy because she constantly feels reminded about how old she is.
 She can’t help but feel like she should be doing something more “appropriate” for other people her age.

 Emma acknowledges that many of these thoughts are likely just in her head, or do to social pressures.
 However, she wonders if people really do think she needs to be younger for solo traveling.